MohamedAlFahim/Silene/README.md

 ---

 A tool for creating programming language lexers based on the finite state machine model, that follow character-by-character rules.

-It can check, at compile-time:
+It can check, at compile-time, for:

-- whether a state is not referenced
+- unreferenced/unused states
-- whether an out-of-range state is referenced
+- references to out-of-range states
-- whether a set of actions is invalid
+- invalid action lists

 The lexer code it generates is very readable, to the point of almost looking like it was written by a human.